Bradbourne-Digital/react-candidate-pairing-session/README.md

 # react-candidate-pairing-session
 A project to be forked and worked on in a pair programming session with interview candidates.

-## Tasks
-In this test we will be asking you to:

-- Create a new page in the **client** project to display a specific user.
-- Create a new API endpoint in the **server** project to fetch posts for a user.
-- Use that new API endpoint in the **client** project to populate the user page with these posts.

 ## API

 A list of currently available API endpoints